 Let’s say you’re an engineering manager who gets asked by the FinOps team why the cloud bill has overrun again.
 What cost you more than expected?

-A report like the one below can save you hours, if not days, on investigating where the extra costs come from.
+This is where historical cost allocation makes a difference.
+A report like the one below can save you hours, if not days, of investigating where the extra costs originate.

 By checking last month’s Kubernetes spending dashboard, you can instantly view the cost distribution between namespaces or workloads in terms of dollars spent.
+Do you see some workloads running that used a lot of money but weren’t doing anything?
+These are idle workloads – the primary driver of cloud waste.

-Automate Kubernetes Cost Optimization
+Automate Kubernetes cost optimization

-Here’s an example to show you what that process could look like:
+Here’s an example of what it could look like:

 - Find a cost visibility tool to track costs in detail (for example, at the workload level)